ankitwasankar/mftool-java/readme.md

 <hr/>

 # Introduction
-mftool-java is a library for getting Mutual Funds data in India in Java applications.
-It can be used in various types of projects which requires getting live quotes for a given scheme.

-###### Note: This library requires internet connection to fetch Mutual Fund data.

-# Features
+This <b>mf-tool java</b> library provides simple apis/functions/methods to work with Indian Mutual Funds.
+You can,

-- Fetch list of all the mutual fund schemes with their scheme-codes.
+- Fetch list of all the mutual fund schemes.
-- Match keyword with names of mutual fund list. (useful in auto-suggestion in searches).
+- Fetch list of matching mutual fund schemes based on provided keywords.
-- Fetch historic NAV for the fund.
+- Fetch historic or current NAV for the fund.
-- Fetch current NAV.
-- Fetch NAV for specific date.
-- Fetch Fund Details for fund.
+- Fetch Fund Details for fund and fund house.
-- Returns data in Java Objects.
+- You can integrate this with any Java projects.

-# Documentation
+# Installation
-###### Add dependency from Maven Central https://search.maven.org/artifact/com.webencyclop.core/mftool-java

 ##### Maven
 ```
 <dependency>